-Hikes Scheduled for July 2014
+Hikes Scheduled for the end of July and all of August 2014

 Please Review the Six Hiking Essentials and the Hike Difficulty Levels at the bottom of this page.
 Know what to pack so you can get back.

 Note to non-members: We welcome guests to join us in all our activities.
 After coming to one or two events, if you like what we do, we would expect you’ll join our club.
 Members can always bring guests.

 Here are the great July and August hikes planned by our illustrious hike coordinators: Bub Carlson- July Moderate Hikes, Denny Saturnino- August Moderate Hikes.
 David Anderson-Strenuous and Overnight Hikes, and Jan Jaworski- more relaxed “Slow Turtle” Hikes.
 Please contact one of them and offer to lead a hike.
 We can help you if you’ve never led one.
 All difficulty levels are listed below.
 Call the leader if the weather looks bad.
 Watch email for last minute changes.